sk365/ObsidianEncryptedCloudSync/README.md

 7. Edit script to adapt to path to your Obsidian_Local folder
 8. Open Termux and move script:  ```mkdir .shortcuts; mv /path_to/toggle_droid.sh .shortcuts```
 9. Make script executable  ```chmod +x .shortcuts/toggle_droid.sh ```
 10. Type ```7z```and install the package as instructed.
-In case mirror you recieve a package unavailable error message down change mirror:  ```termux-change-repo```
+Should you recieve a package unavailable error message change mirror:  ```termux-change-repo```
-11. Install a Termux Widget pointing to toggle_droid.sh
+11. On your Android launcher, start Termux Widget and make a widget pointing to toggle_droid.sh

 # Usage
 (on any device)